FredHB/fredhb.github.io/docs/sem/3-application_stoch_proc.md

 **Exercise:** Write a function that checks whether a given matrix is a Markov matrix.

+  - do the columns in a given row sum to 1?
+  - are all entries between 0 and 1?
+  - is it a square matrix?

 Then, write a function which takes a Markov transition matrix and calculates the stationary distribution.
 (Hint: $\Pi^N$ converges to a matrix which contains the stationary distribution(s) in its rows.)